 The appendices provide supporting information for the performance evaluation of ESP's.
-Appendix A outlines a typical maintenance schedule for ESP's; and Appendix B discusses the common ESP malfunctions.
+Appendix A outlines a typical maintenance schedule for ESP's; Appendix B discusses the common ESP malfunctions; Appendix C presents preinspection and inspection checklists for evaluation of ESP condition and performance.